 Mary Maker

 South Sudanese refugee Mary Maker is a refugee education activist working with United Nations High Commissioner for Refugees (UNHCR), an actor, a fashion lover, and a writer.
 After fleeing her war-torn country as a child, she found security and hope in attending school in Kakuma Refugee Camp in Kenya.
 She has since become a teacher of young refugees in her community and sees education as an essential tool for rebuilding lives and empowering a generation of girls who are too often denied entrance into the classroom.
-Mary is currently pursuing Theater as part of the MasterCard Foundation scholarship program at St. Olaf College Minnesota.
+Mary graduated from St. Olaf College Minnesota as part of the MasterCard Foundation scholarship program.

 Mary has said: “For the child of war, an education can turn their tears of loss into a passion for peace”.